robersonliou/MapperGenerator/README.md

 ## Welcome to feedback

-Currently it's just a prototype mapper sample created by source generator, welcome to contribute or giving any sugesstion to me!
+Currently it's just a prototype mapper sample created by source generator, welcome to contribute or giving any sugesstion.